-- Returned a score for any hole lower than actually taken for any reason other than failure to include one or more penalty stroke, that, before the competition closed, he did not know he had incurred. - Knew, before the competition closed, that he had been in breach of any other rule for which the penalty is disqualification. - For tournaments and competitions, coaches can assume the role of a caddie, with the understanding they will relinquish their coach privileges (i.e. ability to file a protest) during the competition.
+- Returned a score for any hole lower than actually taken for any reason other than failure to include one or more penalty strokes, that before the competition closed, he/she did not know he/she had incurred. - Knew, before the competition closed, that he/she had been in breach of any other rule for which the penalty is disqualification. - For tournaments and competitions, coaches can assume the role of a caddie, with the understanding they will relinquish their coach privileges (that is, the ability to file a protest) during the competition.